WHAT SMALL EMPLOYERS SHOULD LOOK OUT FOR AS THE END OF 2018 IS APPROACHING

 Check the active employees’ documents periodically to ensure they still comply with the “List A” and “List B” requirements of Form I-9.

-Keep a record of the expiration dates of the documents and ask the employees to furnish renewed documents, before the old ones expire.
+Keep a record of the expiration dates of the documents.
+Also, ask the employees to furnish renewed documents, before the old ones expire.

-Ask your employees and contractors to verify their names, addresses, and Social Security Numbers to avoid any delays or rejections of W-2 and 1099 forms by the IRS.
+Ask your employees and contractors to verify their names, addresses, and Social Security Numbers.
+This will help you avoid any delays or rejections of W-2 and 1099 forms by the IRS.

 If you are planning to pay a year-end bonus to your employees, run bonus checks early to allow time for a potential credit review by your payroll service.
 The amount of the year-end bonus and the regular payroll together could exceed your credit limit and call for a credit review.